 As a result of this disconnect but in recognition of the potential value of energy efficiency as a supply resource, the IPA is investigating the feasibility of a future procurement of "negawatts", defined here as peak load reductions backed by energy efficiency that must be bid and deliver every on-peak hour.
-This concept is not being offered as a specific procurement option for this procurement plan, but rather for informational purposes and for consideration by stakeholders and the Commission.
-This procurement could be for the purchase of "negawatt blocks," i.e., strips of defined size of guaranteed reductions.
+This concept is not being offered as a specific procurement option for this year's procurement plan, but rather for informational purposes and for consideration by stakeholders and the Commission.
+This The negawatt procurement could be for the purchase of "negawatt blocks," i.e., strips of defined size of guaranteed reductions.
 The IPA believes it has the authority to purchase these negawatt blocks as part of a standard product procurement authorized by Section 16-111.5(e), as long as the contract terms are defined and the IPA will decide on vendors solely based on price.
-The IPA believes that such a procurement would not - and should not - take place pursuant to Section 16-111.5B, and that any such negawatt block procurement would be subject to the standard set out in Section 16-111.5(d)(4).
+Since based on price and not TRG.
+The IPA believes that such a procurement would not - and should not - take place pursuant to Section 16-111.5B and be part of the energy efficiency portion of the IPA plan, and that any such negawatt block procurement would_reside outside of the energy efficiency programs and be subject to the standard set out in Section 16-111.5(d)(4).